MC-DeltaT/cpu-performance-demos/loop-carried-dependency/README.md

 ### 1-3-chains

 `1-3-chains.s` contains a loop with two independent loop-carried dependency chains.
-One chain is the `dec %rax` loop counter, as previously.
+One chain is the `dec rax` loop counter, as previously.
 The other chain consists of three arithmetic instructions on `rcx`.
 Again, each of these chains does not affect the other, and so may execute in parallel.

 Run the program and measure the number of cycles required: